-The largest 5 religious systems today are Christianity, Islam, Judaism, Buddhism and Hinduism.
+The largest 5 religious systems today are Christianity, Islam, Judaism, Buddhism, and Hinduism.
 Let’s take a brief look at each one of them, with help from the guys over at religionfacts.com

 Christians regard the Bible as God’s written message to humankind.
-In addition to being an historical record of Jesus’ life and miracles, the Bible reveals God’s personality, his love and truth, and how one can have a relationship with him.
+In addition to being a historical record of Jesus’ life and miracles, the Bible reveals God’s personality, his love and truth, and how one can have a relationship with him.

 Whatever circumstances a Christian is dealing with in their life, the Bible teaches that they can confidently turn to a wise and powerful God who genuinely loves them.
 They believe that God answers prayer and that life takes on meaning as they live to honor him.

 Beliefs are important in Islam.
 Right beliefs about God, the universe, and humanity is of primary concern to Muslims.
 The Quran, the Holy book of Islam states, “Righteous is he who believes in Allah and the Last Day and the Angels and the Scriptures and the Prophets”.
-Belief in these doctrines, as well as many others, are important to Muhammad’s followers, both past and present.
+Belief in these doctrines, as well as many others, are important to Muhammad’s followers, both past, and present.

 The single most important belief in Islam, and arguably the central theme of the religion, is that there is only one God.
 The name of God is Allah, which is simply Arabic for “the (al) God (Ilah).”

 For a Muslim, the object of life is to live in a way that is pleasing to Allah so that one may gain Paradise.
-It is believed that at puberty, an account of each person’s deeds is opened, and this will be used at the Day of Judgment to determine his eternal fate.
+It is believed that at puberty, an account of each person’s deeds is opened, and this will be used on the Day of Judgment to determine his eternal fate.

 Like Christianity, Islam teaches the continued existence of the soul and a transformed physical existence after death.
 There will be a day of judgment and humanity will be divided between the eternal destinations of Paradise and Hell.

-Judaism shares some beliefs with other world religions, like monotheism with Christianity and Islam, but in other respects there are sharp differences between the faiths.
+Judaism shares some beliefs with other world religions, like monotheism with Christianity and Islam, but in other respects, there are sharp differences between the faiths.
 In Judaism, reality is a single, all-powerful God.
 It is this belief that made the Jews unique among other ancient Semitic peoples and that became the legacy Judaism has passed on to the entire Western world.
 God’s name in Hebrew is YHWH (Yahweh, or Jehovah), which simply – but significantly – means “I am.”